2014-15 General Catalog

 All five of the college's departments have headquarters in the Seamans Center, and most faculty offices are located there.

 The professional staff of Engineering Student Services administers student services for the College of Engineering, including admission, advising, tutoring, and student records and scholarship.
 It also is the administrative home of Engineering Professional Development and the Hanson Center for Technical Communication.

 Engineering Professional Development

 Engineering Professional Development (EPD) develops and promotes experiential education and professional opportunities for students in the College of Engineering.
-Its programs and services include the co-op and internship programs, study abroad programs, job shadowing, spring break programs, and the Engineering Career Fairs held each fall and spring.
-EPD offers individual advising and class presentations on résumé preparation and interviewing skills as well as instruction on how to find professional engineering positions and on how to use electronic, print, and other resources in job searches.
-EPD recruits employers and organizations interested in hiring engineering students, and it partners with the Pomerantz Center to facilitate on-campus interviewing.
+EPD's professional staff coordinates the College of Engineering's co-op and internship programs and opportunities for students to network with employers, including an engineering career fair each semester and other programming related to career development.
+EPD offers individual advising and class presentations on résumé and cover letter preparation and interviewing skills.
+It also provides instruction on finding professional engineering positions and networking as well as evaluating and negotiating job offers.
+EPD recruits employers and organizations interested in hiring engineering students, and it partners with the Pomerantz Career Center to facilitate on-campus interviewing.

 Lichtenberger Engineering Library